Sign In / Sign Out

 The School for the Future of Innovation in Society allows students to request approval to pursue a concurrent degree if they:

 Concurrent degrees may not be from the same discipline or have overlap in the core courses required for each major.

 Students must earn at least 30 unique credit hours for each degree.

-To request a concurrent degree, the student must meet with an academic advisor and fill out the School for the Future of Innovation Standards Petition form.
+To request a concurrent degree, the student must meet with an academic advisor and fill out the petition form.
 If the second program is outside of SFIS, the student is also required to get approval from the other college or school that offers the concurrent degree program.

 Critical and Necessary Requirements